leeatkinson/CloudFormationPreProcessor/README.md

 Preparation
 -----------

-Create your CloudFormation template as normal.
-Make sure that AMI mappings in the Mappings template section are of the format:
+1) Create your CloudFormation template as normal, with any AMI mappings you want updating in the following format:

 ```json
 {